-Thus none of this is an attempt to proclaim Tomberg infallible.
-Yes: I believe Valentin Tomberg to be both an authentic genius and saint – but all the saints are very fallen and very fallible …
+Thus, none of this is an attempt to proclaim Tomberg infallible.
+Yes: I believe Valentin Tomberg to be both an authentic genius and saint – but all the saints are fallen and very fallible …

 And as I look out on this world – like many of us today – I concur with the verdict found throughout this corpus: The West finds itself in a process of crippling degeneration.
 (We shall return to this term degeneration, which Tomberg invokes powerfully in his first legal work and continues to invoke throughout his writings.)

-And as my heart feels ever more pierced by the degeneration of the West, I confess that – beyond the Holy See – there is nowhere, that I see more hope than in Tomberg’s extraordinary attempt to carry the cross of the modernity.
+And, as my heart feels ever more pierced by the degeneration of the West, I confess that – beyond the Catholic Mystery – there is nowhere that I see more hope than in Tomberg’s extraordinary attempt to carry the cross of the modernity.